 Prices.
 We evaluated regional wholesale electricity prices in order to provide an overview of general market conditions.
-Over the course of the study period, electricity prices fluctuated between \$19 and \$36 per MWh and remained highly correlated with load patterns and natural gas prices.
+Over the course of the study period, electricity prices fluctuated between \$16 and \$33 per MWh and remained highly correlated with load patterns and natural gas prices.
 Power prices and natural gas prices were unusually low during the study period.
-There were no major price spikes during the fourth quarter.
+There were no major spikes in power prices during the first quarter.

 Sales and Purchases.
 Duke engages in wholesale purchases and sales of power on both a short-term and long-term basis.
-Duke's
+Duke's short-term